yellowpanda/challenges/challenge1/README.md

 # Challenge

-Create a website, put it into a container and host it Kubernetes.
+Create a website, put it into a container and host it Kubernetes (AKS).

 # Create website